 In the 1991 Consumer Guide book, 'Cars of the 50s', there's a chapter titled 'Cars of Canada', which notes "Traditionally, Canadian buyers have placed more emphasis on a low price than U.S. customers."
 That's why Chrysler sold Plymouths with a Dodge front clips and emblems to Canadians as a "Dodge at Plymouth prices."
 And Meteors were just Fords with extra chrome trim.

-O-Gauge Railroading magazine once featured a story about an elderly Canadian guy who built a three-feet by four-and-one-half feet O-gauge layout for his grandkids using cheap track, an old engine and cars bought at a swap meet, decorated with cheesy cardboard buildings which he scratch-built to "keep expenses down."
+O-Gauge Railroading magazine once featured a story about an elderly Canadian guy who built a three-feet by four-and-one-half feet O-gauge layout for his grandkids using cheap track, an old engine and cars bought at a swap meet, decorated with cheesy cardboard buildings which he scratch-built and painted with water colors to "keep expenses down."

 In the same issue, the magazine asked for reader comments about content.
 I gave them an earful, writing that the story "is four wasted pages on some old cheap Canadian geezer (and I only bring up Canadian because it seems that cheap and Canadian go together - in every hobby I've encountered) who has a pretty basic layout - one which doesn't deserve the page space it was given."
 I purchase model train magazines to be inspired by awesome and elaborate layouts ... not celebrate frugality.